eirabben/dotfiles/README.md

 ##Content
 **Zsh**

-Custom Zsh prompt, and some useful aliases
+Custom Zsh prompt with completion and some useful aliases

 **Vim**